Bluegrass region of Kentucky assistance programs.

 Some of the locations to pick up free or low priced food include those listed below.
 Many of them run the Angel Food program, which is a national food assistance program that provides anyone lower priced, yet high quality food.

 Jessamine County Salvation Army provides support as well.
 A food pantry and thrift store is on site.
 It may have free hot meals for seniors, boxes of groceries, and Thanksgiving and Christmas meals and gifts.
 Some financial assistance may be distributed too.
-More Jessamine County Salvation Army.
+More on Jessamine County Salvation Army.

 KY Homeownership Protection Center - Speak to a counselor to get information on the foreclosure process, prevention programs that are available, utility bill assistance and home repair assistance to make smart choices and avoid losing their homes.
 Programs do focus on the Bluegrass area of Kentucky, but you can also get information on national mortgage assistance programs.
 (866) 830-7868